-Analysis | The American dream is dying, and it’s taking democracy with it
+Analysis | The American Dream is dying, and it’s taking democracy with it

 “The central message of populist movements has historically been that the common people are being exploited by a privileged elite, and that radical institutional change is required to avoid such exploitation,” as a United Nations report described last year.

 But more often than not, authoritarian leaders wreak havoc upon their countries’ economies.
 Using data from 133 countries, for instance, a 2019 study found that economies are more likely to shrink under dictatorships than to expand.
-A separate study found that countries shifting from an autocratic to a democratic regime received a 20 percent GDP boost in the years following the change.
+A separate study found that countries shifting from an autocratic to a democratic regime received a 20 percent gross domestic product boost in the years following the change.

 Their distrust of experts among authoritarian leaders often leads to poor economic judgment, as when Turkish President Recep Tayyip Erdogan’s move to restrict interest rate hikes caused the value of the Turkish lira to collapse.
-They tend to enrich themselves and their inner circles at the expense of everyone else — Trump’s well-documented self-dealings while in office are a case in point.
+They tend to enrich themselves and their inner circles at the expense of everyone else — President Donald Trump’s well-documented self-dealings while in office are a case in point.
 Embezzlement and corruption are considerably more common in dictatorial governments than they are in democracies.

 In the end, countries enter a vicious cycle where a deteriorating economy leads to authoritarian rule, which causes economic conditions to decline even further.
 In a prior era, such an outcome would be inconceivable in the United States, the “shining city on a hill” that other nations looked to for inspiration and guidance.